Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/Patterns.md

 A bit modifycation and story added in this answer - Initial days and I had to prepare for the client visit.
 So business leader from our company and delivery partner will visitin some 3 weeks and they generally discuss about the work around and how they can improve the features and because of everyone being busy and no such bandwidth I did not get entire picture of the scenario and then I did some of these discussions and got the idea.
 When manager came to ask my knowledge about the system he was surpried that I already know the majority important portion of it.

-### How do you accomplish tasks under a tight deadline?
-Give me an example.

-Situation: “Well, typically, I try to never commit to a deadline I don’t think I can meet.
-But sometimes unexpected things happen, and you’re forced to think on your feet.
-For example, at my last job, my coworker had to take some time off work because of an emergency, and his project was left without a manager.”

-Task: “My supervisor then instructed me to take over his project and complete what work was left.
-Suddenly, I had a new project on my hands, and I wasn’t really sure how to handle it, as the deadline was in one week.”

-Action: “First, I requested a reduction on my own daily sales goals - which I was granted.
-This way, I could pay more attention to the project and only dedicate a few hours per day to my original tasks.
-Once I had a consistent schedule and hours set for each of my tasks, it was mostly easy from there.”

-Results: “Thanks to my teammates and my good time management skills, I managed to finish up two days before the deadline.
-And once my coworker came back to work, I was able to review the whole thing with him before submitting it.
-For what it’s worth, he was thoroughly impressed.
-And a few months later, I even got promoted based on my performance.”

-### Describe a long-term project you managed.
-How did you make sure everything was running smoothly?

-Situation: “When I was at Company X, I was managing the web development team in charge of setting up a new website for one of our biggest clients at the time.
-With most projects, we had a process set up and we would get most sites done in up to two months.
-This project, however, was a bit different, as the website was supposed to be more detailed, with a lot of unique pages.
-So, we had to be a lot more careful with our time management.”

-Task: “We had a strict deadline of 15 weeks, and I had to make sure that we used up our time as efficiently as possible.”

-Action: Before getting to actual work, I decided that we should plan everything out by the week.
-After some research and consulting with our team of developers, we decided to split the workload between different stages.
-We would devote around one week to the discovery phase, five weeks to design, three weeks to initial development, and the rest to any modifications and updates.

-Results: “In the end, we actually finished the website with all the promised functionalities in just under three months.
-The client was very satisfied with the result and eventually ended up recommending partners to our firm.”

-### Sometimes, it’s almost impossible to get everything done on your to-do list.
-What do you do when your list of responsibilities becomes overwhelming?

-Situation: “As a senior at University X, there were times when I just couldn’t physically get everything done on time.
-For example, towards the end of my final semester, I was the Student Council President and I was also writing my thesis.
-I had to submit my thesis the next day, and I was also working with my fellow student council members to organize the end-of-the-year ceremony for the university.”

-Task: “If I had tried to multitask both, I would just have done a poor job.
-Now, for me, the University thesis was clearly higher up on my list of priorities.
-After all, this was what my studies had been building up to for so long.
-But I couldn’t just abandon my council members either.
-With 24 hours until my thesis deadline, I had to think fast.”

-Action: “I decided that the best approach was to send all of my notes and outlines for the event to the Student Council Vice President, who was also a close friend of mine.
-Luckily, he understood my situation and took over my event-management responsibilities.
-Then I had just enough time to edit and finalize my paper.”

-Results: “Thanks to the VP, I was able to fix and finalize my thesis.
-Fortunately, the event went without a hitch too.
-In the end, I learned a valuable lesson on time management and how important it is to have a team you can rely on.”

-### Tell me about a time you set a personal goal for yourself.
-How did you make sure you would meet your objectives, and what steps did you take?

-Situation: “I think the most recent, and important, personal goal that comes to mind is that I managed to teach myself web development from scratch.
-You see, I wasn’t very satisfied as a sales rep at Company X. My coworkers were nice, and the pay was decent too, but I just didn’t see myself growing there.”

-Task: “So, I decided that I wanted a career change in a field I’ve always been interested in - web development.
-Now, because I was working full-time, I had to be very efficient with my time management skills.”

-Action: “I did some research, and all that was left to do was just follow my routine and stay committed.
-I set up a personal calendar and made sure to study HTML, CSS, and JavaScript for at least 2 hours every day.
-I gathered a list of beginner-friendly books to start with, and once I was done with those, I paid for some advanced online courses to improve my React and Vue.js skills.
-When I felt comfortable, I started working on some personal projects for my portfolio and did some freelance work part-time while I was still working at Company X.”

-Results: “In the end, I’m glad I stuck to my plan and continued with my set curriculum.
-If I hadn’t had my calendar planned out with specific objectives, I definitely would have been overwhelmed.
-Sure, at times, it felt like I was basically working two jobs and that a lot of the material wasn’t making sense.
-But I just kept moving forward, and then I got my first real break as a junior web developer at Company Y.”

 ### Can you describe a time when your supervisor or manager just gave you too much work with too little time?
 What did you do?